Actor Charlbi Dean's cause of death revealed - ExBulletin

 Shortly after Dean’s death, his brother, Alex Jacobs, says Rolling Stone that the actress was staying in New York with her fiancé when she started experiencing minor symptoms and went to the emergency room.
 She died hours later, he said.

-It happened literally in the span of a day: having a headache, falling asleep, waking up her boyfriend and saying please take me to the hospital, Jacobs said in August, adding that he was awaiting the results of the autopsy to find out the cause of her. disease.
+It happened literally in the span of a day: having a headache, falling asleep, waking up her boyfriend and saying please take me to the hospital, Jacobs said in August, adding that he was awaiting autopsy results to find out the cause of her. disease.

 Dean had several films to his name and recently starred in Triangle of Sadness, which won the Cannes Film Festival’s highest honor, the Palme d’Or, earlier this year.